KirstLab/CNS_Nitrogen_Fixing_Clade/phastConsAnalysisDocumentation/README.md

 # Step 3: Calling conserved regions from the genome-wide models of conserved and non-conserved states

 The two models learned from the genome-wide multiple alignment data (<prefix>.phastCons_v2.tree.cons.mod and <prefix>.phastCons_v2.tree.noncons.mod) are then finally used in a final step, which is to call conserved regions with phastCons using these inferred models.
 Per the mentioned concern about requiring only one sequence to be represented at a time, this is done for the multiply aligned regions on each Medicago v5 genome chromosome at a time.
-Hence the .sh will show a loop over both species group (G) and chromosome (C).
+Hence the .sh will show a loop over both species groups (G) and chromosome (C).
 In this step regions are written out with the following usage with PhastCons:

  ./phastCons --most-conserved *path*/*group.chromosome*.bed -seq *chromosome* *maf-for-chromosome*  *conserved-model*,*non-conserved-model* > *output-.wig-file-of conservation-scores*